robert-ciro/i-am-robert-72f5e/content/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: "Hi 👋, I'm Robert."
+    title: "Hi \U0001F44B, I'm Robert."
     content: >-
       My mission as a software engineer is not only to try to solve problems but to help to identify the challenge and provide the best solution, I love to make things that make a difference.
     actions:
       - label: Contact Me
         url: /contact
         style: button
+      - label: lorem-ipsum
+        url: '#'
+        style: link
+        icon_class: dev
+        new_window: false
+        no_follow: false
+        type: action
   - section_id: recent-posts
     type: section_posts
     title: Recent Posts